 With 350 or 1750 RPM machines, the disc spins so fast the fine dust particles get airborne quickly.
 175 RPM buffers spin fast enough to get the job done, but slow enough to control the dust output.

 Reason #2: More control

 With 350 RPM and 1750 RPM machines are much harder to control when screening wood floors.
 A better choice would be a machine that spins at 175 RPM like The American Sanders RS-16 rotary sander.

 The slower speed of 175 RPM allows the mechanic more control during operation and less chance the machine will “kick out” or “get away” from the mechanic.
 On a related note, 175 RPM is slow enough that burnishing the floor is no longer a threat so long you make sure that you’re not using screens, buffing pads, or sandpaper past their prime.

 Reason #3: More power

 You could attach a screen and carefully sand to take out sanding patterns on the floor.
 With the RS-16’s 1.5 HP motor you can drive a hardplate for use on parquet floors.
 This machine is so versatile that you can use sandpaper that ranges from 12 to 240 grit.
-Click here for more information on the Clarke RS-16 DC buffer.
+Click here for more information on the American Sanders RS-16 DC buffer.